hustzxd/LQ-Nets/README.md

+# MxNet version

-# We will submit re-implementation version in MXNet.
-Please checkout to 'mxnet' branch.
+> We will submit a re-implementation version in MXNet.
+Please checkout to `mxnet` branch.

 # Fast training in cifar10
 ```bash